Raghav-Bell/Hardware/vend_fsm/ReadMe_vend.md

 <h2> Vending machine </h2>
-This is an implementation of a vending machine using FSM.
+This is an implementation of a vending machine using Finite State Machine (FSM).
 <h3>Machine definition:</h3>
 <ul>
   <li>Till you do not enter coin it will not start.</li>